 To find out, I indicate the importance I give to each of the following statements, by filling in the corresponding circle.

 - means "it is very unimportant to me";

-- 2 means "it is rather important to me";
+- means "it is rather important to me";

 - means "it is very important to me".

 - a.
-Avoid nervousness or shakiness.
+Not being hospitalized.

 c.
 Reduce the use of rescue medication.